What Does the Gradient Tell When Attacking the Graph Structure: Introduction

-We are aware of the contact between GSA and the graph homophily inspired by the recent research in heterophily graphs \cite{pei2020geom,zhu2020beyond,bo2021beyond}.
-Graph homophily captures the proportion of intra-class and inter-class edges.
-The information aggregation mechanism of GNNs leads to oversmoothing between two nodes connected by an edge \cite{cai2020note,zhao2019pairnorm,li2018deeper}.
-It has the advantage of extracting low-frequency information of connected similar nodes through intra-class edges \cite{bo2021beyond}.
-However, inter-class edges render the aggregation mechanism a burden.
+Although there have been some empirical findings regarding GSA, definitive conclusions could not be drawn.
+In order to better reveal the mechanism of GSA, this paper first presents a theoretical analysis of the gradient-based GSAs, which is one of the mainstream methods.
+We find that for gradient-based attackers, the gradient is more significant among unconnected nodes from different classes.
+Since attackers perform greedy attacks based on gradient saliency, GSA methods, such as Metattack~\cite{zugner2019adversarial}, GraD~\cite{liu2022towards}, consume almost the entire attack budget on adding the inter-class edges (an inter-class edge describes the connection state between two nodes from different classes).
+In contrast, removing inter-class edges or adding or removing intra-class edges are attack types that hardly appear.
+From our demonstration, attackers' tendency is inseparable from the message passing of GNNs, i.e., aggregation.
+Information aggregation in GNNs has been shown to lead to oversmoothing between connected nodes \cite{cai2020note,li2018deeper,zhao2019pairnorm}.
+It has the advantage of extracting low-frequency information of connected and similar nodes through intra-class edges \cite{bo2021beyond}.
+However, inter-class edges render the aggregation a burden.
 The information fusion between nodes from different classes causes the local subgraph to deviate from the distribution manifold, thus causing instability in the training process.
-We analyze and empirically validate that saliency-based poisoning attacks, such as Metattack \cite{zugner2019adversarial}, and exploit this property to express the effectiveness of the attack.
-Under the greedy algorithm, saliency-based attackers always choose to reduce the homophily of the perturbed graph by adding inter-class edges.
-Moreover, as mentioned in \cite{wu2019adversarial}, the nodes connected by the attacker tend to differ significantly in their features.
-It is these added inter-class edges that explain the effectiveness that the attack exhibits after the model is retrained.
-The phenomenon that nodes with a high degree are less vulnerable to attacks \cite{zugner2018adversarial} can also be explained by the local homophily of these nodes being more difficult to reduce.
+Combined with our demonstration, gradient-based attackers exploit this property to express the effectiveness of the attack performance.
+Moreover, as mentioned in \cite{wu2019adversarial}, the nodes connected by the edges from the attacker tend to differ in their features.
+This also provides empirical support for the effectiveness of the added interclass edges.
+The observation from \cite{zugner2018adversarial} that nodes with a high degree are less vulnerable to attacks can also be explained by the fact that adding a new edge under the aggregation mechanism has less effect on high degree nodes.